-Traditional Polynesian Ceremony
+Traditional Tahitian Wedding Ceremony

-Whether or not you choose to have a legal marriage in Tahiti (that is, a rather short ceremony taking place at the City Hall before the Mayor or one of its representative), you might want your tropical beach wedding to include some island traditions.
+Whether or not you choose to have a legal marriage in Tahiti (that is, a rather short ceremony taking place at the City Hall before the Mayor or one of its representative), you may want your tropical beach wedding to include some island traditions.

-Although package contents vary from one location to another, a traditional Polynesian ceremony package always includes traditional gowns, a Tahitian priest to conduct the ceremony and seal the union, a group of Tahitian dancers and musicians, tropical flower arrangements, crowns and leis, and a marriage certificate made of “Tapa” (the cloth made from the bark of paper tropical trees).
+Although package contents vary from one location to another, a traditional Tahitian wedding ceremony package always includes traditional gowns, a Tahitian priest to conduct the ceremony and seal the union, a group of Tahitian dancers and musicians, tropical flower arrangements, crowns and leis, and a marriage certificate made of “Tapa” (the cloth made from the bark of paper tropical trees).

 As the ceremony concludes and while being wrapped in a “Tifaifai” (Tahitian quilt), the newlywed couple is given Tahitian names to commemorate their symbolic Tahitian wedding.

-Traditional Polynesian ceremonies have no legal value.
+Traditional Tahitian wedding ceremonies have no legal value.